Continuous deployment to Azure for ASP.NET Core with Visual Studio and Git

-Enter your Azure deployment credentials password that you created earlier in Azure.
+Enter the Azure deployment credentials password created earlier in Azure.

-This command will start the process of pushing your local project files to Azure.
-The output from the above command ends with a message that deployment was successful.
+This command starts the process of pushing the local project files to Azure.
+The output from the above command ends with a message that the deployment was successful.

 remote: Finished successfully. remote: Running post deployment command(s)... remote: Deployment successful.
 To https://firstname.lastname@example.org:443/SampleWebAppDemo01.git * [new branch] master -> master Branch master set up to track remote branch master from Azure-SampleApp.

-If you need to collaborate on a project, you should consider pushing to GitHub in between pushing to Azure.
+If collaboration on the project is required, consider pushing to GitHub before pushing to Azure.

 Verify the Active Deployment

-In the Azure Portal, select your web app.
-Then, select Deployment > Deployment options.
+In the Azure Portal, select the web app.
+Select Deployment > Deployment options.

 Run the app in Azure

-Now that you have deployed your web app to Azure, you can run the app.
+Now that the web app is deployed to Azure, run the app.

-In the Azure Portal, locate the web app blade for your web app, and click Browse to view your app in your default browser.
+- In the Azure Portal, locate the web app blade for the web app.
+Select Browse to view the app in the default browser.

-Open a browser and enter the URL for your web app.
-For example:
+- Open a browser and enter the URL for the web app.
+Example:

-After you make changes to your local code, you can republish.
+After making changes to the local code, republish:

 In Solution Explorer of Visual Studio, open the Startup.cs file.